Skip to content

 • Submitting Your Application

-In the meantime, you can track all of your application activity and your candidate status within Harvard Careers via your Dashboard under “My Account”.
-You can also set up Job Searches and Alerts with multiple specific criteria to ensure you never miss a new opportunity when it’s posted!
+In the meantime, you can track your application activity and your candidate status within Careers@Harvard.
+You can also sign up for Job Alerts with specific criteria to ensure you never miss a new opportunity when it’s posted!

-If selected for a phone screen, you will be contacted, typically via email, by a member of our Talent Acquisition team to schedule a time to discuss your candidacy with us.
-During this phone conversation we will be asking some questions about your experience, your interest in the position, and availability.
-We’ll also have information to share about process, timelines, and other logistics so you’ll know what to expect should you move forward to interview with the department.
+If you’re selected for a screening call, a member of our Talent Acquisition team will typically reach out to schedule a time to connect.
+During the call, we’ll ask about your experience, interest in the role, and availability.
+We’ll also share details about next steps, timelines, and other logistics so you’ll have a clear sense of what to expect if you move forward in the process.

 • Interviews (virtual or on campus)